uwtgdc/git-basics-workshop/templates/README.md

 # Templates

-Create a copy of the file `templates/submission.json`, edit it with your data, then move it into the `submissions` directory at the project root.
+Create a copy of the file `templates/submission.json`, rename the file with your GitHub username, add your data to it, then move it into the `/submissions` directory.